shaanbanday/Python-and-SQL-Stuff/README.md

-# Python-Stuff 🧪🐍
+# Python and SQL Stuff 🧪🐍

-This is a personal sandbox where I experiment, build, and improve my Python skills across a wide range of applications — from nuclear engineering tools to fractal generation and code obfuscation.
+This is a personal sandbox where I experiment, build, and improve my Python and SQL skills across a wide range of applications.

 ## 🧠 Focus Areas
 - Numerical methods & reactor physics